 "We need systems in place, such as assisted living facilities, nursing homes, and home help programs, but we are nowhere near the level we would need as this population of baby boomers explodes in the next 10, 20, 30 years,"Jen'nan Read

-Health insurance and Medicarepay little for the costs of extended care dealing with activities of daily living or supervision due to cognitive issues.
+Health insurance and Medicarepay little for long-term health care costs dealing with daily living activities or supervision due to cognitive issues.

 Many experts recommend Long-Term Care Insurance to address these costs.
-As medical science extended lifespan it also increased the risk of needing extended care which can have emotional as well as the financial and physical impact on families.
+As medical science extended lifespan, it also increased the risk of needing extended care, which can have an emotional, physical, and financial impact on families.

 “People mistakenly associate Long-Term Care with nursing home care, but most care actually takes place at home or in the community."Jesse Slome, executive director of the American Association for Long-Term Care Insurance (AALTCI)